Adult ADHD Diagnosis and Treatment

 Dr. Adler: Improvement in clinical trials means at least a 30% reduction in ADHD symptoms.
 However, one might expect a more significant reduction in their own treatment.
 It is not only the improvement of symptoms, but the reduction of impairment that is important.

 Natalie: I know that for antidepressants and antipsychotics, patients typically have to try several, and maybe even try a combination of medications, before they get desirable results.
 Does the same hold true for ADHD medications?

 Dr. Adler: It is always important to start with one ADHD medication.
-Sometimes combination of ADHD medications, be it long and short acting stimulants or stimulants and non-stimulants are used.
+Sometimes a combination of ADHD medications, be it long and short-acting stimulants or stimulants and non-stimulants are used.
 You should start with one medication though and try to optimize the dose to maximize response.

 Natalie: And are there some adults with ADHD who are treatment-resistant; meaning currently existing medications just won't work for them?

 Dr. Adler: Only a small percentage of ADHD adults are medication non-responsive, about 15%.
 There are good treatments available and my message is to keep trying.
 Sometimes it requires a combination of medications or adjusting the dose and time of administration.

 Natalie: Let's get to some audience questions, Dr. Adler.
 Here's the first one:

 missyred: I would imagine hobbies and crafts that are detailed in the making would be hard for anyone with ADHD, what other activities could be helpful?

 Dr. Adler: It is important to have structure to your day.
 Regular exercise can be helpful.
 Things that tend to help deal with anxiety can also help, like yoga if you can do it.

 missyred: At what age in adulthood would this become noticeable, or does it just follow from childhood into adulthood with frustrations and inabilities to complete tasks and projects.